Wozzeck: Krenek

-Berg and Krenek were acquainted at the salons of Alma Mahler, a close friend of the Bergs and the wife or lover of Gustav Mahler, Kokoschka, and Werfel.
+Berg and Krenek were acquainted at the salons of Alma Mahler, who was a close friend of the Bergs (and the wife or lover of Gustav Mahler, Kokoschka, and Werfel).
 Krenek studied Wozzecks piano–vocal score and wrote Berg with praise and questions about vocal writing while working with Kokoschka on Orpheus und Eurydike in 1923.
 Berg replied with examples from Wagner, Mozart, and Bach, stressing music adapted to singers' limits and his varied use of voice ("the supreme instrument") for dramatic effect.
 Krenek denied modeling Orpheus on Wozzeck, but Berg likely influenced him.
 Hans Hartleb saw parallels in the operas' violence and music of "fatalism, melancholy, and sensuality" for Eurydike and Marie (whose role, he wrote, such music elevated).

-Berio
+Shostakovich

+The second scene of Shostakovich's opera The Nose (1927) likely parodies Wozzeck.
+Shaken to find a nose he fears he severed, Shostakovich's barber galops through friendly townsfolk by a river, set to melodic motifs recalling Berg's tavern polka, during which Wozzeck feigns friendliness with townsfolk after murdering Marie.
+The barber tosses the nose into the water, as Wozzeck does his knife into a pond.
+Rising and falling lines evoke its sinking, as they depict Wozzeck's drowning.
+A policeman sees.
+He interrogates in hysterical falsetto, with a high climax, laughter, and final deflation, as the Captain does in Wozzecks first scene.
+The barber replies in a clipped, spoken manner, echoing Wozzeck's monotonous assents.

+Others

+Wozzeck was among Gershwin's influences and perhaps his model in writing the opera Porgy and Bess, which he reportedly "wanted to write like an American Wozzeck".
+It also influenced Luigi Dallapiccola, who used the same tetrachord as Wozzecks "wir arme Leut" motif in the climactic betrayal scene of the opera Il prigioniero (1944–1948).
+The one-act opera C’est la guerre (1960–1961) by Emil Petrovics shows Wozzecks influence in its taut Expressionism and ironic use of popular tunes.

+In later German opera, Wozzeck influenced the style of Bernd Alois Zimmermann's Die Soldaten and Wolfgang Rihm's Jakob Lenz.

-In Sinfonia (1968–69), Luciano Berio quotes the rising orchestral chords Berg uses in the word painting of Wozzeck's drowning.
+In concert music, Luciano Berio quotes the rising orchestral chords Berg uses in the word painting of Wozzeck's drowning alongside other musical depictions of water in Sinfonia (1968–1969).
+Luigi Nono's concert fragments from his opera Al gran sole carico d'amore may follow the model of Berg's Wozzeck Fragments (and Lulu Symphony).

+Composer and lyricist Stephen Sondheim, in creating the 1979 musical Sweeney Todd: The Demon Barber of Fleet Street, drew on Berg's portrayal of an antihero and tightly structured integration of music and drama.

 Other arrangements

 Besides Stein's arrangement, John Rea's arrangement is for 22 singers and 21 instrumental parts.